kevinsea/Insight-Wiki-Stage/Auto Interface Implementation.md

 - other type, primitive type => ExecuteScalar
 - other type, otherwise => Single

+**IMPORTANT NOTE: If your Insert/Upsert method does not return void, any IDs that you return will not be mapped onto your objects, since the IDs are returned as the result of the method**

+Example:

+	CREATE PROC InsertBeer(...)
+AS INSERT INTO Beer () OUTPUT Inserted.ID ...

+	void InsertBeer(Beer b); // this returns void, so the inserted id is merged onto your object

+    int InsertBeer(Beer b); // this returns int, so the inserted id is returned from the function

 For methods that return Task, Insight uses the same rules as above, but the methods are called asynchronously:

 - `Task` => same as `void`